La Spaziale Vivaldi II vs Lucca A53 Espresso Machine

 The differences are all visual.
 The first thing you’ll notice on the Lucca A53 is the modern-looking control panel on the front of the machine.
 We love the subtle look of the back-lit white Lucca logo and the red temperature indicators.
 The small chrome buttons complement the machine’s style while reducing the commercial feel.
 The soft matte finish of the Lucca A53 control panel has also been applied to the drip tray to round off the design.

 The other difference is the portafilters that come supplied with the machines.
 The Vivaldi II is equipped with a single-spouted portafilter and a double-spouted portafilter, as per most espresso machines on the market.

 Lucca espresso machines all come with a double-spouted portafilter and a triple bottomless portafilter.
 The latter are commonly found in popular cafes these days, and they help baristas hone their dosing and tamping technique to prevent the dreaded ‘channeling’.
 It does take practice to get used to the bottomless portafilter, but bear in mind that is the whole point of using it!

-Both machines come with black plastic panels as standard, with the option to switch to white, grey or mint.
-The Lucca A53 and A53 Mini can be elegantly adorned with our custom made wood panels in walnut, mahogany, bubinga or wenge.
+The Lucca A53 and A53 Mini both come with black plastic panels as standard but can be elegantly adorned with our custom made wood panels in walnut, mahogany, bubinga or wenge.
 These panels are locally made here in Oregon and can be complemented with matching portafilter handles and tampers.